wisp-forest/docs/docs/accessories/developer/dev_setup.md

 project: accessories
 ---

-The platforms that Accessories supports currently is both **Fabric** and **Neoforge** with support for mods that are multiplatform by offering a Common target.
+The platforms that Accessories supports currently are both **Fabric** and **Neoforge** with support for mods that are multiplatform by offering a Common target.

 === "Groovy"

-    To start you will need to add the the following mavens to your `build.gradle`:
+    To start you will need to add the following mavens to your `build.gradle`:

     ```groovy title="build.gradle"
         maven { url 'https://maven.wispforest.io/releases' }